Remedies for Sore Throat

 • Vomiting

-Children with sore throat may also experience:
+Children with sore throats may also have:

 • Bloody phlegm